drmalc/bl2monitor/README.md

 bl2monitor (the server) will indicate that it is waiting for the target (borderlands2).
 Launch bl2 (standalone or steam version), the server will update its status.

-You can check that the server is working by pressing F1 in game, this will log a message in the server gui.
+You will see a GUI overlay.
 That's it.. for now.

 Notes:
-- removed dependency to detour
-- new launcher (no need to launch the game from the gui)
-- no d3d hook yet
+- gwen is implemented (C++ interface).
+No lua bindings yet.
 - lua is implemented, still needs a lot of work
+- compilation requires DX9 SDK